 Op shops in Fortitude Valley

 The valley’s best thrift shops include Australian Red Cross in the McWhirter’s Building and Vinnies on the corner of Alfred and Brunswick Street.
 There’s also Phase 4 Records in Bakery Lane serving up secondhand records and vintage clothing.
-Head a bit further north to Doggett Street and you’ll find a Salvos super store.
+Head a bit further north to Doggett Street and you’ll find a Salvos super store and a huge new Vinnies next door on Proe Street.
 There’s SO MUCH to sort through here including casual wear, belts, hats, bags, costumes and more.
 It’s well worth it.

 Op shops and vintage stores in Paddington